 The Rose Window of the South Transept

-This rose window is an illustration of the first vision of the Revelation of John (4:1-11).
+This rose window illustrates the first vision of the Revelation of John (4:1-11).

 The first circle represents, starting from the bottom left in a clockwise direction:

-- the lion, symbol of Mark the Evangelist,
+- the lion, a symbol of Mark the Evangelist,

-- the ox, symbol of Luke the Evangelist,
+- the ox, a symbol of Luke the Evangelist,

-- the eagle, symbol of John the Evangelist,
+- the eagle, a symbol of John the Evangelist,

 - the other stained glass windows represent angels holding censers.